eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsigntemplatepackageAutocompleteElementResponse;
 use EzmaxApi::Object::EzsigntemplatepackageCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatepackageCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatepackageCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackageCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackageDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatepackageEditEzsigntemplatepackagesignersV1Request;
 use EzmaxApi::Object::EzsigntemplatepackageEditEzsigntemplatepackagesignersV1Response;
-use EzmaxApi::Object::EzsigntemplatepackageEditEzsigntemplatepackagesignersV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackageEditEzsigntemplatepackagesignersV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackageEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatepackageEditObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatepackageGetAutocompleteV2Response;
-use EzmaxApi::Object::EzsigntemplatepackageGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackageGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackageGetListV1Response;
-use EzmaxApi::Object::EzsigntemplatepackageGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackageGetListV1ResponseMPayload;
-use EzmaxApi::Object::EzsigntemplatepackageGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsigntemplatepackageGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplatepackageGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackageGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackageListElement;
 use EzmaxApi::Object::EzsigntemplatepackageRequest;
 use EzmaxApi::Object::EzsigntemplatepackageRequestCompound;
 use EzmaxApi::Object::EzsigntemplatepackageResponse;
 use EzmaxApi::Object::EzsigntemplatepackageResponseCompound;
-use EzmaxApi::Object::EzsigntemplatepackageResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatepackagemembershipCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplatepackagemembershipGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipRequest;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipRequestCompound;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipResponse;
 use EzmaxApi::Object::EzsigntemplatepackagemembershipResponseCompound;
-use EzmaxApi::Object::EzsigntemplatepackagemembershipResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagesignerCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatepackagesignerCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatepackagesignerCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagesignerCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackagesignerDeleteObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatepackagesignerDeleteObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagesignerDeleteObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackagesignerEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatepackagesignerEditObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatepackagesignerGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplatepackagesignerGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatepackagesignerGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatepackagesignerRequest;
 use EzmaxApi::Object::EzsigntemplatepackagesignerRequestCompound;